-- In the traditional Chinese diet, where the number one source of calories is pork and pork fat, the meat is typically cut up into small pieces and marinated in vinegar before cooking.
-When pork is prepared this special way, it is considered healthy to eat.
+- In the traditional Chinese diet, where the number one source of calories is pork and lard, the meat is typically cut up into small pieces and marinated in vinegar before cooking.
+When pork is prepared in this special way, it is considered healthy to eat.
 Pickled pork is another common dish.
 When not prepared traditionally, it is not considered fit for consumption.

 - In Argentina and the Philippines, pork is also marinated in vinegar before cooking.

 - European societies that consume pork traditionally ferment or cure it.

 In Japan, it is common for the long-lived Okinawans to slowly stew their pork before eating.
 They also practice cutting up fresh pork meat into small pieces and marinating in Awamori, an Okinawan distilled liquor, fermented soy sauce, black sugar, herbs, and spices.

 Live Blood Cell Analysis after Eating Traditionally Prepared Pork

 As discussed above, live blood cell analysis demonstrates that consuming freshly cooked pork shows a significant negative effect on the blood.
 The red blood cells clump together in a manner that inhibits microcirculation.
 Note that consuming properly rendered lard is not a risk.
 It is the meat, not the pork fat, that is the problem.

 What happens to the blood if traditionally prepared pork is consumed, however?